Updated August 19, 2023

 Kontena contains a separate server for authentication and the language used to develop this tool is Ruby.
 This makes Kontena different.
 The enterprise environments find this tool very attractive because it has a good audit log and very efficient access control options.

 Kontena is very versatile and can be run on any infrastructure of cloud that has Linux.
 This OS can be on an actual machine or a Virtual setup or even any public, private or hybrid setup.
-In some aspects, Kontena is another alternative which is similar to Kubernetes.
-For eg., Kontena works on a virtual layer which is at a level higher than containers.
+In some aspects, Kontena is another alternative that is similar to Kubernetes.
+For eg., Kontena works on a virtual layer that is at a level higher than containers.
 These components of Kontena that build up the system are called services.
 The outermost container of the Kontena system that holds all the components together is called a grid.
 Kontena uses external and advanced network systems for inter-service communication.
 Some of these systems are Weave and OpenVPN.

-Kubernetes is now considered as a service rather than a tool.
+Kubernetes is now considered a service rather than a tool.
 The tool now includes a lot of options for various platforms like Microsoft, CoreOS, and Platform9.
 But Kubernetes uses a concept of a middleman.
 The Kubernetes alternatives mentioned above eliminate this step and become much easier to use.
-On a larger scale, companies prefer using Swarm rather than migrating to cloud in order to use Kubernetes because the transition involves many people.
+On a larger scale, companies prefer using Swarm rather than migrating to the cloud in order to use Kubernetes because the transition involves many people.

 On a smaller scale, tools like Nomad are preferred because it is simpler to use and it efficiently integrates with various services like Consul and Vault.